otomato-gh/k8s-o10n-workshop/slides/workshop/foundations.md

 - It runs a single Pod

-- That Pod will fetch metrics from all our Nodes
+- That Pod fetches metrics from all our Nodes

-- It will expose them through the Kubernetes API aggregation layer
+- It then exposes them through the Kubernetes API aggregation layer

   (we won't say much more about that aggregation layer; that's fairly advanced stuff!)